History of autism: Other scientific developments

 The concept of hyperfocus was used in the mid-1990s, and began appearing in academic literature more commonly in the early 2000s.

+A paper published in April 1994 showed that early-pregnancy fetal thalidomide exposure could lead to autism.
+The lead author was the Swedish ophthalmologist Kerstin Strömland.
+Swedish psychiatrist Christopher Gillberg was another author.

 Social dominance orientation was defined by the American psychologists Felicia Pratto, Jim Sidanius and Lisa M. Stallworth, and Austrian-American psychologist Bertram F. Malle, in October 1994.
 It was later suggested that autistic people may tend to differ from non-autistic people on this scale.

 "Executive Functions and Developmental Psychopathology" is a well-cited paper published in January 1996.
 In it, the Americans Bruce F Pennington (psychiatrist) and Sally Ozonoff (psychologist) explored the effects of various conditions (including autism) on executive function.

+In February 1997, the Britons Patrick Bolton (psychiatrist) and Paul Griffiths (neuroradiologist) published about 18 patients with tuberous sclerosis, half of whom had some form of autism.
+They found a strong association between having tubers in the temporal lobes and autism.

 American occupational therapist Winnie Dunn published a model of human sensory processing in April 1997.
 In it, she described how people having varying thresholds for sensing stimuli (high or low) and had varying behaviour responses to them (active or passive).
 Autistic people are more likely to be high on both these two factors than neurotypical people.
 When this is the case, they are categorised as being "sensory seeking".
 Autistic people can also be unusually "sensory avoidant" (and these are often the same people that are unusually "sensory seeking".)
 Autistic reaction to stimuli (and lack of stimuli) can lead to stimming.

 The first edition of the scientific journal Autism was published in July 1997 by Sage Publishing and the British National Autistic Society.

+The children's infection-caused condition PANDAS was first published about in August 1998 by American neuroscientist Susan Swedo and others.
+PANDAS (and other conditions in the group known as PANS), can cause autistic symptoms.
+It has sudden onset in childhood in response to an infection.
+It can usually be cured by treating the infection.

 The "process model" of emotion regulation was defined by American psychologist James Gross in September 1998.

 The 2000 Simpsonwood CDC conference in the United States examined evidence of the effect of thimerosol in vaccines on neurological development.

 There are certain specialised parts of the brain that non-autistic people use to process face information.
 American psychologist Karen Pierce and others found that autistic people do not use these parts of the brain for this task.
 They also found that the fusiform face area in individuals with autism has a reduced volume.
 They published a paper on these and related findings in October 2001.
 (Pierce later found that autistic children did use the fusiform area when processing the faces of their parents and other children, but not strange adults).